 - Quantum of loans: Depending upon the nature of the loan and type of borrower, NABARD advances 75% to 100% of the project cost to the eligible borrowers.

 - Interest Rate: The rate of interest under this scheme is determined by ALCO on daily basis.
-The rate of interest is also dependant on the credit rating of the federation, availability of guarantee, type of project, type of borrower, type of security provided, etc.
+The rate of interest is also dependent on the credit rating of the federation, availability of guarantee, type of project, type of borrower, type of security provided, etc.

 - Loan security: Security requirements vary as per the type of activity, rating of the federation, the stipulation of RBI, etc. Hypothecation of book debts, stock, and receivables are primary security, however, guarantees, FDRs, and unencumbered assets serve as collaterals.